Jayavarman VII: Public works and monuments

-The Preah Khan inscription states that the King erected Buddha stone images, the Jayabuddhamahanatha, in twenty-three towns in different parts of his empire.
-Among those towns were Lavo (modern Lopburi), Svarnapura, Sambukapattana, Srijayarajapuri (modern Ratchaburi), Srijayasimhapuri (modern Kanchanaburi), and Srijayavajrapuri (modern Phetburi), believed to have been situated more.
+The Preah Khan inscription says that the King erected Buddha stone images, the Jayabuddhamahanatha, in 23 towns in his empire.
+Among them were Lavo (modern Lopburi), Svarnapura, Sambukapattana, Srijayarajapuri (modern Ratchaburi), Srijayasimhapuri (modern Kanchanaburi), and Srijayavajrapuri (modern Phetburi).
+Chris Baker and Pasuk Phongpaichit caution that the list is not by itself evidence of rule: without corroborating evidence of military or administrative power, a better characterisation of the sending of the images is cultural diplomacy.
+David K. Wyatt adds that the inscription records roads with rest houses running east to Champa and north to Vimāya, modern Phimai, but names no road running west.
+Walailak Songsiri reads the same distribution against a positive reading of it by Cœdès, who named the recipients in present-day Thailand as Lopburi, Suphan Buri, Ratchaburi, Phetchaburi and Mueang Sing and took the sending of the images to confirm the king's political as well as his religious authority.
+Against that she sets two things.
+The polity Chinese records call Chen Li Fu, on the upper gulf, sent its own embassies to the Southern Song court in 1200, 1202 and 1205, within his reign, and the sixty and more settlements dependent on it had rulers of their own.
+And she dates the arrival of Angkorian religious forms in the western basin to the second half of the 13th century, after his reign, taking the radiating Avalokiteśvara images from Mueang Sing, Mueang Kosinarai and Lopburi to be Angkorian work or the work of court-trained craftsmen rather than local casting.
+Her account of where the received view comes from is that interest in Jayavarman VII's political power over the Chao Phraya polities rests on history written from inscriptions read without their surrounding context.

 Ta Prohm

 In 1186, Jayavarman dedicated Ta Prohm ("Ancestor Brahma") to his mother.
-An inscription indicates that this massive temple at one time had 80,000 people assigned to its upkeep, including 18 high priests and 615 female dancers.
+An inscription indicates that the temple at one time had 80,000 people assigned to its upkeep, including 18 high priests and 615 female dancers.

 Angkor Thom and Bayon

 Angkor Thom ("Grand Angkor" or "Angkor of Dham(ma)") was a new city centre, called in its day Indrapattha.
-At the centre of the new city stands one of his most massive achievements—the temple now called the Bayon, a multi-faceted, multi-towered temple that mixes Buddhist and Hindu iconography.
-Its outer walls have startling bas reliefs not only of warfare but the everyday life of the Khmer army and its followers.
-These reliefs show camp followers on the move with animals and oxcarts, hunters, women cooking, female traders selling to Chinese merchants, and celebrations of common foot soldiers.
+At the centre of the new city stands one of Jayavarman's biggest achievements—the temple now called the Bayon, a multifaceted, multi-towered temple that mixes Buddhist and Hindu iconography.
+Its outer walls have bas reliefs of warfare and of the everyday life of the Khmer army and its followers.
+They show camp followers on the move with animals and oxcarts, hunters, women cooking, female traders selling to Chinese merchants, and celebrations of common foot soldiers.
 The reliefs also depict a naval battle on the great lake, the Tonle Sap.

 Popular icon

 Jayavarman VII's bust has been a favorite of Khmer households and a masterpiece of the National Museum for many years.
-The recent discovery of portions of the rest of his statue confirmed speculations about his spiritual aura as a sovereign.
+The recent discovery of parts of the rest of his statue confirmed speculations about his spiritual aura as a sovereign.